Ketel Marte Player Props: Diamondbacks vs. Mets

 Ketel Marte At The Plate

-- Marte leads Arizona with a slugging percentage of .502, fueled by 32 extra-base hits.
+- Marte has an OPS of .864, fueled by an OBP of .364 and a team-best slugging percentage of .500 this season.

-- Among the qualifying hitters in MLB action, his batting average ranks 24th, his on-base percentage ranks 25th, and he is 20th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 25th in batting average, 26th in on-base percentage, and 18th in slugging.

-- In 37.2% of his games this year, Marte has had at least one RBI.
-He's picked up more than one in 15.4% and driven in three or more of his team's runs in three contests.
+- Marte has driven in a run in 29 games this season (36.7%), including 12 games with more than one RBI (15.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.